aecsocket/wordbase/README.md

 - importing dictionary files
 - running a WebSocket server (requires extra Flatpak permissions)
 - on Linux, providing the DBus service over the app's known name

+Currently, this app uses Relm4 on top of GTK/Adwaita, but we might switch this to raw GTK/Adwaita in the future.
+Relm4 doesn't help us much, considering that state is mostly stored outside of memory (in SQLite, the filesystem, etc.), and its component model adds complexity.

 ### ⚙️ `wordbase-mobile`